ryanlyy/kubeman/docs/kube-volume.md

 * CSI emphemeral volume provided by CSI driver
 * Generaic ephemeral volumes

-emptyDir, configMap, downwardAPI, secret are provided as local ephemeral storage.
+emptyDir, configMap, downwardAPI are provided as local ephemeral storage.
 They are managed by kubelet on each node.

 CSI ephemeral volumes: similar to the previous volume kinds, but provided by special CSI drivers which specifically support this feature